keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 Pull up your socks, and hold on to your tuchus.
 We’re about to go for a little stroll down one of my favorite paths: Medical History Lane.

-*Cue the music* Come with me, and you’ll be in a world of pure education…
+Cue the Willie Wonka music. *Come with me, and you’ll be in a world of pure education…*

 Anyway.